 A night at the movies.
 Dim the lights, get your favourite snacks or popcorn and settle down for a family night in with a favourite film.
 Work your way through the classics, or let a different family member choose each night’s entertainment.

 Friends in need.
 Help your children feel connected to others.
 Younger children might enjoy exchanging digital messages with friends in secret code or swapping drawings online.
-Older children can sign up for an international pen pal online or join Post Crossing to send and receive postcards from around the world, while teenagers will enjoy virtually hanging out with friends using Zoom or Skype.
+Older children can sign up for an international pen pal online or join Post Crossing to send and receive postcards from around the world, while teenagers will enjoy virtually hanging out with friends using Zoom or the Houseparty app.

 Board game Olympics.
 A great way for siblings to play together at home, set up a board game competition based on the Olympics including all your favourite family games.
 Compete for medals in each ‘category’ and keep a medal tally.